 In order to make full use of DSP performance, multi-cycle instruction background execution is allowed, that is, the DSP can still use other instructions during the calculation of the multi-cycle instruction without blocking the pipeline.
 As for this, the instruction sequence when programming should be taken into account, and insert other unrelated instructions between the issue of the multi-cycle instruction and the use of the result.
-The following instruction sequence, in which ADD R0 R0 R0 R0 R0 R0 R0 R0 ker taken in the result of the multi-cycle instructions.
+The following instruction sequence, in which ADD R0 R0 R0 acts like NOP, can be replaced with other instructions in practical applications.